Kuree/kratos-runtime/docs/README.md

 We can use `obj.value1` as `name` when storing data in `context` and `generator_variable` table.

-The same rule applies to the verilog value.
+The same rule applies to the array value.
 If you have an array that mapped to an array in verilog:

 ```